-The results of the last section are true for all currents independent of their physical nature.
+The results of the last section are true for all curents independent of their physical nature.
 The decomposition with respect to the nullspace is valid for currents (and their magnetic fields) in the corona of the sun as well as for currents in ohmic conductors.
-For our applications, as described in the introduction, we modell current distributions to be based on a conductivity distribution.
+For our applications, as described in the introduction after equation (1.5), we modell current distributions to be based on a conductivity distribution.
 This leads to a reconstruction problem where we measure the magnetic field of a current distribution of an ohmic conductor.

-Let B be the domain with a conductivity distribution and g the current flux into B. In the following Subsection 2.3.1 we show that under appropriate assumptions the current distribution \mathbf{j} is uniquely determined via an anisotropic impedance problem.
-In Subsection 2.3.2 we will develop some orthogonality relations for these ohmic currents which provides at least a partial answer to question 5.
+Let B be the domain with a conductivity distribution and g the current flux into B. In the following Section 2.3.1 we show that under appropriate assumptions the current distribution \mathbf{j} is uniquely determined via an anisotropic impedance problem.
+In Section 2.3.2 we will develop some orthogonality relation for these ohmic currents which provides at least a partial answer to question 5.